 Apple introduced numerous major updates in 2021 alongside its expected refreshes, including the 24-inch iMac, the addition of M1 to the iPad Pro range, and the launch of an entirely new product, AirTag.
 There were also changes that were more easily anticipated, including its annual refresh to iPhone 13, regenerated iPads, and the MacBook Pro lineup.

-As time runs out on 2021, the rumor mill's attention shifts to 2022, and what Apple could launch next.
+As time ran out on 2021, the rumor mill's attention shifted to 2022, and what Apple could launch next.

-Here is what AppleInsider anticipates Apple will be bringing out after the year ticks over.
+Here is what AppleInsider anticipates Apple will be bringing out within the next couple of months.

 When will the next product launch take place?

-Apple does sometimes launch products before then, but it is rare.
+Apple does sometimes launch products before that period, but it is rare.
 The February 2018 HomePod release followed extensive delays for the product, so that doesn't really count.

 Can Apple launch something earlier than expected in 2022?
 Sure.
-It's unlikely, but anything's possible.
+It's unlikely and the end of February is fast approaching, but anything's possible.

 Among the initial M1-based Mac launches, the MacBook Air was one year old in the fall, which could allow for an upgrade by Apple to occur without seeming too early in its product lifecycle.
 However, while there were new MacBook Pro models in the fall, there wasn't a MacBook Air refresh, and rumors pointed to a 2022 release instead of one in 2021.